NSF RaMP: Post-Baccalaureate Training and Research Program in Rare Plant Science and Conservation

 About the Program

-The Rare Plant RaMP (Research & Mentoring for Post-Baccalaureates in Biological Sciences) program is a one-year research experience intended for individuals who have completed a baccalaureate degree, but who were not able to participate intensively in research.
+The NSF RaMP: Post-Baccalaureate Training and Research Program in Rare Plant Science and Conservation is a one-year research experience intended for individuals who have completed a baccalaureate degree, but who were not able to participate intensively in research.
 Those interested in gaining research and professional development experience in botany, plant science, or conservation are encouraged to apply.

 This program encourages applications from individuals from demographics historically excluded from STEM, first generation scholars, and those from under-resourced institutions.